 1/2 cup butter

 To slice the peaches: Using a sharp paring knife, slice all around the peach and then across its equator so it's cut into quarters.
-Pull the quarters away from pit and slice each quarter in half and then just peel with the knife.
-If peaches are "cling free" it's a pretty easy process.
+Pull the quarters away from the pit and slice each quarter in half and then just peel with the knife.
+If peaches are "cling-free" it's a pretty easy process.